feib33/intel-image-classification/README.md

 # intel-image-classification
-This is an image classification project developed with other four members in college.
+This is a group project developed in university about classifying natural scene images

 All pretrained models are downloaded from [huggingface](https://github.com/huggingface/pytorch-image-models)